0x12b7/dreamcatcher/root/ts/reliq/README.md

 # Reliq
-## Overview
-Reliq is a TypeScript error-handling library inspired by Rust's robust error-handling mechanisms.
-Borrowing much of its foundational implementation from ts-results, Reliq goes further by striving to introduce highly safe and expressive tools like the Rust-like ? operator.
-The goal is to provide airtight type safety and make error handling in TypeScript seamless and intuitive.
+Reliq is a TypeScript error-handling library that draws inspiration from Rust's rigorous error-handling paradigms and the Ethereum Virtual Machine's (EVM) state management mechanisms.
+The library implements two principal approaches to error management: a Rust-inspired Result style, rooted in the design of ts-results, and an assertion-based approach.
-## Features
-- Rust-inspired Result and Option types: Reliq enables powerful and type-safe error handling.
-- Planned Macro-like Utilities: Advanced utilities like the ? operator for short-circuiting errors in the works.
-- Type Safety First: Reliq is designed to reduce runtime errors through TypeScript’s type system.
-- Browser Compatibility: Fully compatible with browser environments.
-- Assertion Utilities: Includes functions for assertion-based error handling.

-## Rust Style
+## Resut Style

 ```typescript
     import { Option } from "reliq";
     import { Result } from "reliq";